 A History of Lead Tokens in the UK

-One of the most commonly found items by metal detectorists, next to interesting old buckles are lead tokens.
+One of the most common found items by metal detectorists, next to interesting old buckles are lead tokens.
 They have a long and fascinating history in the UK dating back to ancient times.

 These small, cheaply made objects served a variety of purposes over the centuries providing an interesting window into British social and economic history.